Data Compliance for Banking & Financial Services

 But the stakes are high: breaking compliance regulations has financial and often criminal implications.
 The key to successful data compliance is having the right partner.

 At Saxony Partners, we offer our financial services clients decades of experience working directly within the industry coupled with a thorough understanding of how to store, organize, and optimize data within regulatory guidelines.
 Here is our practical beginner’s guide to a few of the most common regulatory data compliance laws.

 Current Expected Credit Losses (CECL) requires that expected losses must be estimated over the life of loans to ensure that a financial institution remains within a specific range.
-It is the follow up to Allowance for Loan and Lease Losses (ALLL) in the wake of the 2008 recession, explained Michael Martin, Saxony’s Senior Manager of Financial Services.
+It is the follow up to Allowance for Loan and Lease Losses (ALLL) in the wake of the 2008 recession, explained Michael Martin, Saxony’s Vice President of Financial Services.